blake-regalia/gulp-soda.js/README.md

 - `src` - relative path to the input directory given by the target, e.g. `lib/webapp`
     - > Note: if this task's options object includes a `.src` key, then that value is appended to this string
 - `dest` - relative path to the output directory given by the target, e.g. `dist/webapp`
+- `cb` - the optional gulp task callback function to perform asynchronous operations without returning a stream

 #### this:
 When exporting the recipe function, you should use the declarative `function` syntax so that `this` will have: